alanpeixinho/kernelci-regzbot/docs/getting_started.md

 When reporting a Linux kernel regression it is in your interest to make [regzbot](https://gitlab.com/knurd42/regzbot/) aware of the issue, as that ensures the report won't accidentally fall though the cracks; it also makes sure leading developers see the issue via the tracked regression website [or the weekly reports, which are not sent yet, but soon will be].

-To get these benefits there is just one thing you need to do when reporting the regression: in your mail include a line starting with `#regzbot introduced foo`, where foo specifies when the regression started to happen.
-One way to do that is to specify a version range which is stating the last version that worked and the first broken one:
+To get these benefits there is just one thing you need to do when reporting the regression by mail: include a line starting with `#regzbot introduced foo`, where `foo` specifies when the regression started to happen.
+One way to do that is to specify a version range mentioning the last version that worked and the first broken one:

 `#regzbot introduced: v5.13..v5.14-rc1`

-See below for a.

-You know which commit causes the regression?
-Even better, as that will help to get the regression fixed quickly, so be sure to point it out:
+There is another way if you know which commit causes the regression, which will help to get the regression fixed quickly.
+So be sure to point it out, if you know it:

 `#regzbot introduced: 1f2e3d4c5d`

-In both cases ensure a blank line separates this command for regzbot from the rest of the mail.
-Also CC regressions@lists.linux.dev, as sending a copy to the regression mailing-list get the report on the radar of regzbot and people fighting regressions.
+In both cases ensure a blank line separates the line with this 'regzbot command' from the rest of the mail.
 That's all you have to do in addition to what is outlined in the kernel's [Reporting Issues](https://www.kernel.org/doc/html/latest/admin-guide/reporting-issues.html) document.
+Remember to CC regressions@lists.linux.dev, as outlined in that document: sending mail there ensures the report gets on the radar of regzbot and people fighting Linux Kernel regressions.

 See below for a few other examples how to specify ranges, how to modify the version range later, or make regzbot and its consumers aware of additional places with further details.